mwpenny/portal64-still-alive/documentation/levels/level_objects/room.md

 # @room

 A 3D box which defines a portion of a level.
-Used for culling and broad phase collision.
+Used for culling and collision.

 ## Name Structure